craftcms/docs/docs/commerce/3.x/custom-order-statuses.md

 Line item statuses are similar to order statuses except they’re for *internal* management of an order and do not trigger emails.

-You can create a new line item status by navigating to Commerce → System Settings → Line Item Statuses and choosing “New line item status”.
+You can create a new line item status by navigating to **Commerce** → **System Settings** → **Line Item Statuses** and choosing **New line item status**.

-When creating a line item status you can optionally designate that status to be applied by default using the “New line items get this status by default” checkbox.
+When creating a line item status you can optionally designate that status to be applied by default with the **New line items get this status by default** checkbox.
 When checked, the status is applied by default when an order is completed.

 If no line item status is designated as the default, line items have a `null` or “None” status.